 Land Dispute Resolution through Alternative Dispute Resolution Mechanisms

-The SPA deals with transfer of sectional title in Kenya.
+SPA deals with sectional titles in Kenya.

 Once stamped, the transfer is filed for registration together with the completion documents.
 Upon registration, the purchaser is issued with a new title.